ahembree/ansible-hms-docker/gen-docs/docs/config-docs/traefik/ssl.md

 - A supported DNS provider (e.g. Cloudflare), [you can find supported providers **here** along with their settings](https://doc.traefik.io/traefik/https/acme/#providers)
 - A valid Top-Level Domain (TLD), such as `.com` or `.net`, that Let's Encrypt is able to issue certificates for
 - API keys for the DNS provider with the correct permissions
+  - If using Cloudflare, it needs `Zone.DNS:Edit` permissions for the correct zone.
+This can be the same key for Cloudflare DDNS in this project

 :::tip